itvgenomics/pimba_smk/README.md

 3. Follow the instructions on the installer screens.
 If you are unsure about any settings, accept the defaults.
 You can change them later;
 4. To apply the changes, close and reopen the terminal window;
 5. Test your installation.
-In the terminal window, run the command conda list.
+In the terminal window, run the command `conda list`.
 A list of installed packages will appear if the installation was successful.

 ### B) Snakemake